arajajyothibabu/School-Management-System/README.md

-# NOT SUPPORTED
+# ⚠️ NOT SUPPORTED ⚠️

-#### A pet project done while exploring PHP in college days.
-This project doesn't implemented any patterns and code organsation (Not mature enough in those days :)).
+#### This is pet project 👨‍💻  while exploring PHP in 🏫 days without any patterns ❌ and mostly unorganised code (Still learning  🧑‍🎓 ).

-##### Fork to develop at your own risk.
+##### Fork to develop 👨‍💻 at your own risk ☠️.